ML EngineerTraining PipelinesAdvancedSingle prompt

 Multi-Task Training AI Prompt

 This prompt creates a multi-task learning setup with a shared backbone, task-specific heads, multiple loss-weighting strategies, and gradient conflict mitigation.
 It is useful when one model must optimize more than one objective without one task overwhelming the other.
+Copy this prompt template, run it in your AI tool, and use related prompts to continue the workflow.

 Prompt text